xenopus-anatomy/xao/doc/index.md

  - has_obo_namespace: `xenopus_anatomy`
  - id: `XAO:<number>`

-The ID number is based on the newly generated URI.
+The ID number is based on the newly generated IRI.
 Hover over the new class in the class hierarchy and look at the tooltip.
-If, for example, the URI ends with *XAO_0005084*, then the annotation value is *XAO:0005084*.
+If, for example, the IRI ends with *XAO_0005084*, then the annotation value is *XAO:0005084*.

 ### Scripts